ReaperOAK/KCAdashboard/src/pages/student/docs.md

 - **StudentDashboard.js**
   The main dashboard for students, summarizing upcoming events, recent activity, and quick links.

+  **July 2025 Update:**
+  - Added accessible navigation cards for "Feedback & Grading" and "Report Cards".
+These cards provide one-click access to feedback history and academic performance, and are fully responsive and keyboard-navigable.

 - **TournamentsPage.js**
   Interface for viewing and joining chess tournaments, with schedules and results.